 Nearly every project starts with capturing measurements and recreating them in your tool of choice.
-With Canvas, you simply scan, upload and let us do the rest — a design-ready .skp file arrives in your inbox within ~2 days.
+With Canvas, you simply scan, upload and let us do the rest — a design-ready .skp file arrives in your inbox in as little as one day.

-Within approximately 2 business days of your upload, you’ll receive a native, professional-grade SketchUp file, with geometry properly layered and grouped as if you made it yourself.
+In as little as one business day after you upload your scan, you’ll receive a native, professional-grade SketchUp file, with geometry properly layered and grouped as if you made it yourself.

 Have an iOS device without LiDAR or an Android device?

 To use Canvas, you’ll want an iPad or iPhone with an embedded LiDAR sensor.
-This includes the 2020 iPad Pros, which start at $799, as well as the iPhone 12 Pro (including the Max series), which start at $999.
+This includes the 2020 iPad Pros, which start at $799, as well as the iPhone 12 Pro / iPhone 13 Pro / iPhone 14 Pro (including the Max series), which start at $999.